nhsuk/manage-vaccinations-in-schools/terraform/data_replication/README.md

 - A replication of a given database based on a provided snapshot
 - A dedicated ECS service connected to the database

+## Masked snapshot requirement

+To reduce the access level required for the replication environment, the snapshot used to build the replicated database MUST have the tag `masked=true`.
+Raw production snapshots containing PII must never be passed directly to this module.

+A separate workflow `mask-database-snapshot.yml` takes in the URN of an existing snapshot, anonymizes that and produces a new snapshot tagged `masked=true`.
+The temporary resources are destroyed afterwards.

+Terraform enforces the presence of the `masked=true` tag and will fail if it is missing.

 ## Setup

 This module is managed via a GitHub Actions workflow.
 To separate it from the rest of the infrastructure, the workflow uses a dedicated IAM role called `GithubDeployDataReplicationInfrastructure`.